 Westham Bridge is the main control of the water level in Radipole Lake.
-The bridge contains eight culverts; four of which have tidal flaps, and four have electronically controlled penstocks.
+The bridge contains eight culverts; four of which have tidal flaps, and four have electronically controlled penstocks which were recently replaced.
 Also in place is a timber drop board on the tidal flaps to maintain the minimum water level required by RSPB.
 Currently there are the following problems with this system:

-- The timber drop board is very difficult to move and therefore cannot be adjusted easily when necessary. - The condition of the drop board is deteriorating but maintenance requires work by divers and is therefore costly and dangerous. - The penstocks can get jammed open therefore reducing the flow control. - Saline intrusion occurs at very high tides therefore allowing sea water into the lake, producing a salt wedge, which may affect habitats in this SSSI.
+- The timber drop board is very difficult to move and therefore cannot be adjusted easily when necessary. - Maintenance requires work by divers and is therefore costly and dangerous. - The penstocks can get jammed open therefore reducing the flow control. - Saline intrusion occurs at very high tides therefore allowing sea water into the lake, producing a salt wedge, which may affect habitats in this SSSI. - There are cracks in some locations